 Maintenance History

-Sure, asking these questions can help you decide whether or not to buy a given car.
-But it’s also just a good idea to know as much about your new vehicle as possible.
+Sure, asking these questions can help you decide whether or not to buy a car — but it’s also just a good idea to know as much about your new vehicle as possible.
 After all, someone could ask you the very same questions if you ever decide to sell it in the future.
 The more prepared you are to answer a potential buyer’s questions, the more confident you’ll be selling it.

 Standard Tools & “Extras”